kiloumanjaro/ThriftNotice/README.md

 <!-- LICENSE -->
 ## ⚖️ License

-Distributed under the project_license.
-See `LICENSE.txt` for more information.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->